Mass Effect 2: Accolades

 Mass Effect 2 received numerous Game of the Year awards for its writing, characters, and soundtrack.
 At the 2010 Spike Video Game Awards, the game won the Best Xbox 360 Game and Best RPG awards.
 BioWare was also recognized for its work on the game and was awarded Studio of the Year.
-At the 14th Annual Interactive Achievement Awards, Mass Effect 2 won awards for Game of the Year, Role-Playing/Massively Multiplayer Game of the Year, and Outstanding Achievement in Story.
+At the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Mass Effect 2 with Game of the Year, Role-Playing/Massively Multiplayer Game of the Year, and Outstanding Achievement in Story.
 Other notable awards that the game received include Best Game at the 7th British Academy Games Awards, Best Writing at the 2011 Game Developers Choice Awards, and two Golden Joystick Awards: Best RPG of the Year and Ultimate Game of the Year.
 At the 2011 Canadian Videogame Awards, Mass Effect 2 was awarded Game of the Year, Best Console Game, Best Game Design, and Best Writing.

 Legacy

 Mass Effect 2 continued to receive attention years after its release.
 GamesRadar editor Hollander Cooper explained that the game improved the technical issues of its predecessor significantly while at the same time "expanding the already-impressive universe without sacrificing what made the series special."
 He went so far as to call the game The Empire Strikes Back of video games, stating that "few sequels have trumped the original as handily as Mass Effect 2."
 The game's focus on characters and their deeper stresses and internal conflicts was highly praised.
 The way the game lets non-player characters carry the weight of the narrative progression has also attracted scholarly interest.
 Eurogamer editor Rick Lane described Mass Effect 2 as a darker, warmer, and overall more human game than its predecessor, noting that it is the player's responsibility to make sure these characters are prepared for the final mission, or they will die.
 He explained that Mass Effect 2 is a long quest that "works towards an epic climax", and when it arrives there, "it doesn't disappoint."
 A decade after the game was released, Eurogamer considered the game's finale "some of BioWare's best ever work" due to its choice complexity.

-Mass Effect 2 has been cited as one of the greatest video games of all time by multiple publications, including Slant Magazine in 2014, IGN in 2015, Polygon in 2017, and Game Informer in 2018.
+Mass Effect 2 has been cited as one of the greatest video games of all time by multiple publications, including Slant Magazine in 2014, IGN in 2015, Polygon in 2017, Game Informer in 2018, and GQ in 2023.
 In 2011, the game was selected as one of 80 titles from the past 40 years to be placed in the Art of Video Games exhibit in the Smithsonian American Art Museum.
 According to the museum, the exhibit explored "the 40-year evolution of video games as an artistic medium, with a focus on striking visual effects and the creative use of new technologies."